Upper and Lower Bounds on the Smoothed Complexity of the Simplex Method

 In the second part of our proof, we need to show a lower bound of the expected distance from the affine hull of an edge of $Q \cap W$ to the next vertex in clockwise order, which is the quantity $\gamma$ mentioned in \eqref{eq:gamma}.

-As a warm-up, we first introduce our proof in $\R^2$, which will be explained in \Cref{sec:ub-2d} in detail.
-In this case, $W$ will become the entire two-dimensional space and will disappear.
-Therefore, we can focus on lower-bounding the distance from any edge $e$ of the polygon $Q = \conv(a_1, \cdots, a_n)$ to any other vertices, i.e. it suffices to show that for any $I \in \binom{[n]}{2}$,
+As a warm-up, we first discuss the two-dimensional case $d=2$, which will be explained in detail in \Cref{sec:ub-2d}.
+In this case, $W$ will become the entire two-dimensional space and will disappear from consideration.
+Therefore, we can focus on lower-bounding the distance from any edge $e$ of the polygon $Q = \conv(a_1, \ldots, a_n)$ to any other vertices, i.e., it suffices to find $\gamma > 0$ such that for any $I \in \binom{[n]}{2}$,